AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 1. [A ``constraint``, excluding the ``range`` of a ``loop_parameter_specification``, shall not be defined using an expression with a variable input;
-   see :ref:`expressions` for the statement of this rule.]
+   see :ref:`Expressions` for the statement of this rule.]